-- To be of suitably Graded Coach standard and have held that qualification for minimum of three years. [i.e. to be a Grade 2 or 3 AC Coach or a Golf Coach]
+- To be of suitable Graded Coach standard and have held that qualification for a minimum of three years, i.e. to be a Grade 2 or 3 AC Coach or a Grade 2 or 3 GC Coach.

 - To be recognised by the Croquet Community as a respected, active and outstanding Coach of suitable experience.

-The Role of the Examining Coach is to carry out Assessments, using the CA approved examining process, of prospective coaches and recommending the candidate for a particular coach qualification.
-The Examining Coach can only assess candidates of a lesser or equal standard. [i.e. a Grade 2 AC Coach cannot assess a Golf Coach or a Grade 3 Coach].
-To report the results of any Assessment promptly to the candidate and the CA Coaching Committee Chairman.
+- To carry out Assessments, using the CA approved examining process, of prospective coaches and recommending the candidate for a particular coach qualification.
+The Examining Coach can only assess candidates of a lesser or equal standard.
+For example, a Grade 2 AC Coach cannot assess a Grade 1 GC Coach or a Grade 3 AC Coach.

 To become an Examining Coach, the candidate must meet the criteria set out above and the application must be endorsed by the relevant Federation Coaching Officer.
 The applicant should apply to the CA Coaching Committee Chairman.
 Once the appointment is confirmed by the Coaching Committee, the nominee's name will be added to the CA's list of Examining Coaches.